 It was shocking.
 But when Jacob went to identify what happened to the baby, the veterinarian told him a bleak story.
 He said that the baby died due to the failure of its renal system.
 Then, Jacob remembered that he had forgotten to keep water on the pot on that day.

 But you can avoid such horrible incidents by placing a water source near your turtle.

 What Happens When a Turtle Goes Without Water For Long?

 Water is everything for a turtle, just like humans and other species.
 But unlike us, water is way too valuable for turtles since their life is an integrated part of water.
 Some live entirely in the water, while some from time to time went under the water.

 So, what happens when these animals don’t get water?

 First off, without water, the turtle soon gets dehydrated.
 It adversely affects the turtle shell and scale.
 If they remain too much time without water, the crust gets hardened, which may result in the breaking of these shells.

-Next thing, without water, turtles find it tough to cool it down.
-We all know that turtles are homothermic animals, which means when their body temperature is dependent on the surroundings.
+Next thing, without water, turtles find it tough to cool down.
+We all know that turtles are homothermic animals, which means that their body temperature is dependent on their surroundings.
 That’s why these animals mostly go to brumation or hibernation when winter closes in.
 So, when there is sufficient humidity in the air, turtles will be less likely to get dehydrated quickly.
-Also, higher humidity allows the turtle to cool down themselves for a better chance of survival.
+Also, higher humidity allows the turtle to cool down for a better chance of survival.